Your wellbeing and support during coronavirus

 We have lots of advice and tips below to keep you both mentally well.
 These might help you feel more confident to begin to connect with your local community again.

-If you’re still struggling with stress or anxiety, or feeling very low, then contact your GP for help.
+If you’re struggling with stress or anxiety, or feeling very low, then contact your GP for help.
 Or if you’re feeling lonely and would welcome a chat, call our support line to arrange for someone to call you back.

 It’s difficult but try to keep positive – despite the impact of the pandemic.
 It can help to remember that the vaccine programme and mass testing are helping more aspects of everyday life return.